-We are committed to respecting and protecting your privacy.
+We understand that the information you entrust to us is important to you and we are committed to respecting and protecting your privacy.

 The Latitude50 website is SSL secured, your credit card details are entered on a secure page and are transferred using secure SSL technology.